MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/landing-zone-governance.md

 - [Governance benchmark tool](https://cafbaseline.com/): Receive a personalized report that outlines the difference between your current state and business priorities, along with tailored resources to help you get started.
 Assess your current state and future state to establish a vision for applying the framework.

-## Initial cloud governance

-It can't be a challenge to have an effective balance between speed and control.
-Execution of early methodologies within the cloud adoption can conflict between speed and control.
-The governance guidance within the Cloud Adoption Framework helps provide a balance with an agile approach to adoption.

-The following are two examples of a governance foundation, also know as governance MVPs.

-- [Standard governance guide](/azure/cloud-adoption-framework/govern/guides/standard/): A guide for most organizations based on the recommended initial two-subscription model, designed for deployments in multiple regions but not spanning public and sovereign/government clouds.

-- [Governance guide for complex enterprises](/azure/cloud-adoption-framework/govern/guides/complex/): A guide for enterprises that are managed by multiple independent IT business units or span public and sovereign/government clouds.

 ## Improve your initial cloud governance foundation

 During your cloud adopting plan implementation, risks will emerge from approaches teams want to use to adopt the cloud.

-The following is additional guidance that can be used when risks surface during planning conversations.
+The following is additional guidance that can be used when risks surface during your ongoing cloud adoption and implementation:

 - [Maturity vectors](/azure/cloud-adoption-framework/govern/foundation-improvements#maturity-vectors): Best practices that can be applied to the initial governance foundation to address a risk or need.

 ## Governance considerations

 Changes to business processes or technology platforms introduces risk to the business.
-Slight changes in the corporate narrative or corporate polices can affect adoption.
+Slight changes in the corporate narrative or corporate polices can affect continued adoption of the cloud platform.

 The guidance in the following examples can help to develop your corporate policies.